agoric-labs/dapp-evm/docs/remote-account-architecture.md

 This contract represents the remote Ethereum account.
 It is designed with:

 - Logic to receive messages from Agoric, parse them, and perform arbitrary contract calls.
-- A custom `Ownable` implementation ensuring only the Agoric GMP contract can invoke it.
+- A custom `Ownable` implementation ensuring only the Agoric Axelar GMP contract can invoke it.

 ---